supershadoe/delta/README.md

 ## Want to Contribute ? 👨‍💻

-Check Out [This](https://github.com/supershadoe/delta/contribute) On How To Start !:hugs:
+To Start Check Out [This](https://github.com/supershadoe/delta/contribute)